 - More owned spaces: eliminate shared desks and shift to assigned spaces

 - Re-orient furniture: arrange desks to reduce face-to-face orientation; a checkerboard pattern can create more space around students

-- Add space division: increase barriers by adding screens, storage elements, or partitions to reduce exposure
+- Add space division: increase barriers by adding screens, storage elements, or partitions to classroom furniture to reduce exposure

 - Height helps: implement the highest screen boundary possible above desks on all sides when a minimum of 2 metres distance cannot be achieved